StarRocks/starrocks/docs/reference/System_variable.md

   * 1: default value.
 StarRocks simplifies the profile and combines metrics of the profile to reduce profile layers.
   * 2: StarRocks retains all the layers of the profile.
 The profile size is large in this scenario, especially when the SQL query is complex.
 This value is not recommended.

+* pipeline_sink_dop (v3.1 and later)

+  The degree of parallelism (DOP) of Iceberg sink operations.
+Type: integer.
+Default value: `32`.
+If you sink data to a partitioned Iceberg table, the actual DOP cannot exceed the number of partitions into which data will be inserted.

 * query_cache_entry_max_bytes (2.5 and later)

   The threshold for triggering the Passthrough mode.
 Valid values: 0 to 9223372036854775807.
 When the number of bytes or rows from the computation results of a specific tablet accessed by a query exceeds the threshold specified by `query_cache_entry_max_bytes` or `query_cache_entry_max_rows`, the query is switched to Passthrough mode.